 The bar chart apparently demonstrates the comparisons of the percentage concerning of households in woned and rented in England and Wales from 1918 to 2011.

 In 1918, there were more families in rented than in owned.
 The proportion of households in rented was about 77 percent, while households in owned was 23 percent.
-Between 1918 and 1971, there has a 27 increased in the percent of households in rented accommodation.
-Over the same period, the percent of households in owned has fell to 50 and reached the same level as the households’ in owned.
+Between 1918 and 1971, there has a 27% increase in the percent of households in rented accommodation.
+Over the same period, the percent of households in owned has fallen to 50 and reached the same level as the households’ in owned.

-According to the graph, by 2030, the percentage of households in woned accommodation kept a significantly growth to the peak at 68 and followed by a slow drop to 65.
-In addition, the proportion of households in rented decreased sharply to the bottom of 31 and rose to the end at 32.
+According to the chart, by 2030, the percentage of households in woned accommodation kept a significant growth to the peak at 68% and followed by a slow drop to 65%.
+In addition, the proportion of households in rented decreased sharply to the bottom of 31 and rose to the end at 32%. 这个段落最好对比着写

 Overall, during the 9-year period, more and more people in England and Wales could afford to buy a house, instead of living in rented houses.

+When A 上升的时候， there was a corresponding in B .

 作业